Hu Di: Death and legacy

-In 1934, the Communists were forced to evacuate the Jiangxi base area and begin the Long March.
+In 1934, the CCP was forced to evacuate the Jiangxi base area and begin the Long March.
 In June 1935, the Red Army arrived in Sichuan Province, where the commanders Zhu De and Zhang Guotao disagreed on the direction to continue.
 Zhu wanted to go north to Yan'an but Zhang ordered his soldiers to head south.
 Hu Di opposed Zhang's move.
-In revenge, Zhang labelled Hu a KMT spy and had him executed in September.
+In retribution, Zhang labelled Hu a KMT spy and had him executed in September.

-Zhou Enlai later called Qian Zhuangfei, Li Kenong, and Hu Di "the three most distinguished intelligence workers of the Party," and said that he and other Communist leaders owed their lives to them.
+Zhou Enlai later called Qian Zhuangfei, Li Kenong, and Hu Di "the three most distinguished intelligence workers of the Party," and said that he and other CCP leaders owed their lives to them.
 Li, the sole survivor of the three who lived to see the founding of the People's Republic of China, was awarded the military rank of general (shang jiang) in 1955, despite having no combat experience.